Physicians are medical specialists who provide non-surgical advice and treatment to patients referred to them by other

 - University of Auckland website - Bachelor of Medicine and Bachelor of Surgery

-- Royal Australasian College of Physicians website - information on becoming a Fellow
+- Royal Australasian College of Physicians website - becoming a Fellow

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.